-Yes, the United Kingdom has activated the exit procedure pursuant to Article 50 of the Treaty and in case of no transitional agreement (Hard Brexit) the United Kingdom will exit the Union from 00.00 on 30 March 2019.
+Yes, the United Kingdom has activated the exit procedure pursuant to Article 50 of the Treaty and in case of no transitional agreement (Hard Brexit) the United Kingdom will exit the Union.

 - Is there an agreement for a transition period?

-An exit agreement with a transitional period, which would have allowed the United Kingdom to continue to benefit from the acquis communautaire until 31 December 2020 was reached on 13 November 2018, but it was rejected by the English Parliament on 15 January 2019.
+An exit agreement with a transitional period, which would have allowed the United Kingdom to continue to benefit from the acquis communautaire until 31 December 2020.

 - When will we know about the Brexit?